World Social Work Day 2021

 World Social Work Day is on the 16th March 2021.

-“As the UK representative organisation to the International Federation of Social Workers, we are proud and committed in our support of world social work day.
-It is a unique opportunity to come together as a profession - across borders and languages and cultures - to shine a light on what brings us together as social workers across the world.
+A well as exploring themes and priorities in each country of the UK, these events present a unique opportunity to come together as a profession - across borders and languages and cultures - to shine a light on what unites us as social workers across the UK and globally.